Here's what powers the Alberta government has during states of emergency | CBC News

 Extraordinary times can call for extraordinary measures.

-Public officials in Alberta and beyond are reaching deep into their toolboxes to find ways to stop the rapid spread of coronavirus during the global pandemic of deadly COVID-19.
+Public officials in Alberta and elsewhere are reaching deep into their toolboxes to find ways to stop the rapid spread of coronavirus during the global pandemic of deadly COVID-19.

-Among the tools at their disposal is declaring a state of emergency.
-Pushing the large, red emergency button gives governments, public health officials and doctors temporary powers they wouldn't usually have to help prevent a crisis from escalating.
+Declaring a statement of emergency is one of the tools at its disposal.
+Pushing the large, red emergency button gives temporary powers to governments, public health officials and doctors, in order to prevent a crisis from escalating.

 Some of those powers also infringe on individual liberties.